alefram/ingenuity-mujoco/README.md

 # Mujoco Suspension
-Modeling a formula 1 suspension system in mujoco
+Modeling a suspension system in mujoco